BigMike502/SimpleCalc/README.md

 Is checking that only the 4 diffrent options for yes and no are able to use continue.

 ###Create an additional class which inherits one or more properties from its parent
-I have CheckExpression as the parrent and I have IntroCheck and Equations as its child to pull the Check Expression info.
+I have CheckExpression as the parrent and I have InfoCheck and Equations as its child to pull the Check Expression info.

 ##